I get it, not everyone wants to go for a run when you get home from a long day of work.

 But we have to recognize that some people have physical limitations that prevent them from covering long distances.
 So you need a dog that is content with being chill or going for short adventures.

-We’ll cover the 9 calmest small, medium, and large dog breeds, along with some of the challenges you may encounter.
+We’ll cover the 9 calm, low energy dog breeds, along with some of the challenges you may encounter.

 Every Dog Is Different